weekend-code-project/weekendstack/docs/local-access-setup.md

 # Local Access Setup Guide

-This guide explains how to access your Weekend Stack services locally without going through the Cloudflare tunnel, using dual-domain routing with Traefik.
+This guide explains how to access your Weekend Stack services locally without going through the Cloudflare tunnel.

 ## Overview